 What syncs from Printify to Etsy automatically: new product listings (as drafts), mockup images, base description text, variants (size, color), inventory status when a variant goes out of stock at the provider, and product price updates if you bulk-edit in Printify.

-What does NOT sync (and bites people): Etsy-native title and tag changes (you have to edit those on Etsy directly), buyer-message edits to the shipping address after the order has been imported, refunds (you refund the customer through Etsy, but you still owe Printify the production cost if it's past the cancellation window), and Etsy promo codes (they reduce customer revenue but don't reduce what Printify charges you).
+What does NOT sync (and bites people): Etsy-native title and tag changes (you edit those on Etsy directly), buyer-message edits to the shipping address after the order has been imported, refunds (you refund the customer through Etsy, but you still owe Printify the production cost if it's past the cancellation window), and Etsy promo codes (they reduce customer revenue but don't reduce what Printify charges you).

 The True Cost Stack of Etsy + Printify